pietrop/srt_to_FCP7XML-markers/README.md

 - srt file content  -> xml file content
 - srt file content  -> xml file

+There is also an optional callback if you want to be notified when it's done.

 ### srt file input -> xml file output

 File to file, specifying an srt file path as an input, and an xml file path for where to save the desired output.